Your Access to the Exclusive

 Why is It So Hard to Get Access to Blue-Chip Art?

-Blue-chip art is very expensive.
-Prices usually start at around USD 1 million per artwork.
+Blue-chip art is expensive, with prices typically starting around USD 1 million per artwork.

 Frequently Asked Questions